 - Readings and classroom discussion are critical!
-If you stay on top of the readings, instead of just cramming for exams, the classroom experience will be much better for you and everyone else. - Around six times a semester, usually on the last day we are discussing a topic, I will break you down into small groups to go over discussion questions based on the readings.
+If you stay on top of the readings, instead of just cramming for exams, the classroom experience will be much better for you and everyone else. - Around 6 times a semester, usually on the last day we are discussing a topic, I will break you down into small groups to go over discussion questions based on the readings.
 I want everyone to be ready for these discussions; so, as noted below, you need to turn in your discussion notes beforehand. - I will often do low cost cold-calling on people.
 I am not trying to embarrass anyone you can occasionally defer on a question but cold calling can be a good way to keep students involved and paying attention.
-If speaking in class is a major problem for you, please let me know as soon as as possible. - I strongly discourage but do not ban the use of laptops during class (but I reserve the right to do so if laptops become a distraction or are being misused). - Some material may be presented asynchronously, e.g. instead of having a regular class you will be asked to watch something on your own and discuss it later.
-This was very popular when the course was all-online so I may keep doing it. - You are strongly encouraged to make contact with me outside of class, either by phone or electronically.
-If necessary and mutually convenient, I am willing to have Zoom meetings on nights and weekends, especially when major assignments are soon due. - Check your ND email regularly, preferably every day.
-You may not use email much but I do, and I frequently send messages about upcoming readings and discussion topics. - Do not lose your work use some sort of Cloud backup service. - Any files you send me (either via email or through Canvas) (e.g. exams, papers) should begin with your last name so I can easily alphabetize them, e.g. WilliamsExam1.docx.
+If speaking in class is a major problem for you, please let me know as soon as possible. - I discourage but do not ban the use of laptops during class (but I reserve the right to do so if laptops become a distraction or are being misused). - Some material may be presented asynchronously, e.g. instead of having a regular class you will be asked to watch something on your own and discuss it later.
+This was very popular when the course was all-online so I may keep doing it. - You are strongly encouraged (and sometimes required) to make contact with me outside of class, either by phone or electronically.
+If necessary and mutually convenient, I am willing to have Zoom meetings on nights and weekends, especially when major assignments are soon due - Check your ND email regularly, preferably every day or so.
+You may not use email much but I do, and I frequently send messages about upcoming readings and discussion topics.
+The most critical announcements should also be available on Canvas. - Do not lose your work use some sort of Cloud backup service. - Any longer files you send me (e.g. exams, papers) should begin with your last name so I can easily alphabetize them, e.g. WilliamsExam1.docx.
 The document itself should include your name, so I do not have to dig through my email to figure out who sent something.
 Include page numbers on any document more than 2 pages!!!
 (It is a major source of irritation to me that some students repeatedly fail to do so!)
-I prefer Word or PDF formats; if you just send me a Google Docs link I have to go through extra steps to convert and download it. - Covid Adaptations.
-Covid continues to be a problem.
-I happen to fall into some higher risk categories.
-I therefore reserve the right to require masks in my classes.
-Also, if you need to quarantine, contact me immediately and we will work something out.
+I greatly prefer Word or PDF formats.